Freddy-Rioboo/Cursos-Universidad/README.md

 ## What does it has?

+It is a Responsing Desing in the frontend.
 This aplication has, and Admin panel builded with an super user and 2 models registered "Curso" "Docente".
 All CRUD operations was wrote using Django's ORM to interec with the database.
 The views, was created as a functions but  also there is a view builded as a class.
 ALl models was wrote as a class ans about templates, I used some code from Bootstrap, Font Awesome, Google Font, basic javaScript code and SweetAlert.
+It is a Responsing Desing.

 ## Resumeing
 As I mentione